SalubriousTechnologies/skillDevelopmentAndLearning/CI-CD_releasing_software/README.md

 - Using different registries for handling staging vs. production images or tagging images to represent different environments.
 - Production environment setup and outline
+- Right tools for monitoring and logging
+- Databases in staging?

 ## Next steps:

-1. Meeting plan for individual repositories
+1. Meeting plan for individual repositories (prepare with any custom activities that you do for deployments)
+   - Once the environment details etc. are clear we will work on creating a github action once we create a DockerFile for the repository
 2. Attempt to get everyone to staging with Github Actions and docker in 2 weeks